MBBS admission in India till the year 2015 was a rigorous process with complications, creating confusion and chaos among the aspirants and parents.

 The reason for such a confusion state of affairs is the number of different entrance examinations for each state medical colleges, government-funded colleges, self-financed private institutions and autonomous special status (deemed colleges) institutions.

-- Candidates were traveling the length and breadth of the country to write entrance exams.
+- Thus candidates were traveling the length and breadth of the country to write entrance exams.

 - However, from the year 2016, things are simple and the government took a step beneficial to all eligible students of India.